jmbiggs/RCTagProcessing/README.md

 RCTagProcessing
 ===============

-HTML-like text formatting tag processing for UILabels and UIButtons, similar to TextView on Android (according to http://commonsware.com/blog/Android/2010/05/26/html-tags-supported-by-textview.html).
+HTML-like text formatting tag parsing for UILabels and UIButtons on iOS, similar to TextView on Android (according to http://commonsware.com/blog/Android/2010/05/26/html-tags-supported-by-textview.html).

 Currently supported tags are: